Vincent-Carrier/vdev/static/markdown/playmobil.md

 ## Fighting the Framework

-> You are what you code. - Me
+> You are what you code

 Programming is the art of breaking large problems into smaller, more manageable parts.
 The tools we use to solve those problems end up reflecting on the solutions we choose.
 [Small, flexible tools](https://en.wikipedia.org/wiki/Unix_philosophy) will produce small, flexible software.
 Large, monolithic tools will beget large, monolithic software.
 Consider this a miniature form of [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law).

+Large frameworks like Rails aren’t dangerous simply because they abstract over their problem.
+They are dangerous because they abstract over so many different things at the same time.

 Next time you find yourself drooling over a new shiny framework, please ask yourself:
 - What’s the likelihood of this abstraction still being relevant in 2 years?
 5 years?
 10 years?